Samlogy/script-shell-learning/README.md

     cat file | tr "hello" "HELLO" --> replace multiple characters in file cat file | tr -d "A" --> delete a specific character(s) in file

+    "Help message command"
+    mkdir --help --> detailed info about a cmd man mkdir --> manual of usage of a cmd info mkdir --> info about a cmd

     "ssh"
     connect to remote SSH server safely (login to the server in required) ssh username@remote_host --> (provide sam + password)